nikhil478/opcode-visualizer/docs/1-intro-bitcoin-script/3-trasnsaction-breakdown.md

 Number of Outputs
 02

-This tells us that there are two outputs in this transaction.

 his value is a Variable Integer (VarInt) of 1-9 bytes meaning that a transaction can have 1.8 x 10^19 outputs.
-Remember though, only the first 4.3 billion can be referenced as inputs.

 A VarInt is most commonly a 1 byte hexadecimal value:

 However, if the VarInt is going to be greater than 0xfc (so the number you’re trying to express won’t fit inside of two hexadecimal characters) then you can expand the field in the following way:

-No. of Inputs	Example	Description
+No. of Inputs
 <= 0xfc	12
 0xfc < qty < = 0xffff	fd 1234	Prefix with fd, and the next 2 bytes is the VarInt (in little-endian).
 0xffff < qty <= 0xffffffff	fe 12345678	Prefix with fe, and the next 4 bytes is the VarInt (in little-endian).
 0xffffffff < qty <= 0xffffffffffffffff	ff 1234567890abcdef	Prefix with ff, and the next 8 bytes is the VarInt (in little-endian).

 Output 1 Breakdown

 This is the output in which Satoshi sends Hal Finney his Bitcoin.